WebAssembly/tool-conventions/Linking.md

 |              |                |   `5 / SYMTAB_TABLE`                        |
 | flags        | `varuint32`    | a bitfield containing flags for this symbol |

-For functions, globals, events and tables, we reference an existing Wasm object, which is either an import or a defined function/global/event/table (recall that the operand of a Wasm `call` instruction uses an index space consisting of the function imports followed by the defined functions, and similarly `get_global` for global imports and definitions and `throw` for event imports and definitions).
+For functions, globals, events and tables, we reference an existing WebAssembly entity, which is either an import or a defined function/global/event/table (recall that the operand of a Wasm `call` instruction uses an index space consisting of the function imports followed by the defined functions, and similarly `get_global` for global imports and definitions and `throw` for event imports and definitions).

 If a symbols refers to an import, and the `WASM_SYM_EXPLICIT_NAME` flag is not set, then the name is taken from the